Your Corporate Entity Type Matters

 Find out more about how a corporation can help you build business credit.

-So, it is true that any corporate entity can build business credit.
-But only LLCs and corporations can get business credit properly.
+So, it is true that you can try with any corporate entity to build business credit.
+The trick is for it to be a corporation, for only LLCs and corporations can get business credit properly.
 That is, with no personal guarantee and no personal liability.
 And this is all because with those entitles the business owner is truly separate from the business.
+Partnerships and sole proprietorships just plain can’t deliver that.